-Students in the nuclear medicine program at Regis College combine courses in biology, chemistry, mathematics, and physics to use the tools needed to diagnose and treat a wide variety of health conditions, including cancer, heart disease, and neurological disorders.
+Students in the Bachelor of Science in Nuclear Medicine program at Regis College combine courses in biology, chemistry, mathematics, and physics to use the tools needed to diagnose and treat a wide variety of health conditions, including cancer, heart disease, and neurological disorders.

 The program blends a strong foundation of technical skills with the traditional values of a liberal arts education.
-Students receive hands-on experiences in Regis’ state-of-the-art nuclear medicine lab before going to complete clinical rotations at cutting-edge hospitals and medicals centers in or around Boston.
+Students receive classroom as well as hands-on experiences in Regis’ state-of-the-art nuclear medicine lab before going to complete clinical rotations.
+Clinical rotations are at cutting-edge hospitals and medicals centers in or around Boston.
 Within these clinical studies you will collaborate with other medical professionals on interdisciplinary teams.
 Our experienced instructors will teach you how to utilize your critical thinking and problem-solving skills to make sound decisions and take corrective actions as needed.

 The nuclear medicine technologist works directly with patients to acquire and prepare images for interpretation by a nuclear medicine physician, radiologist, or cardiologist.
 The major responsibilities of the nuclear medicine technologist include: